yissachar/awesome-dart/README.md

 ### Contributing

 Please take a quick look at the [contribution guidelines](https://github.com/yissachar/awesome-dart/blob/master/CONTRIBUTING.md) first.
-Thanks to all [contributors](https://github.com/yissachar/awesome-dart/graphs/contributors); you rock!

-#### *If you see a package or project here that is no longer maintained or is not a good fit, please submit a pull request to improve this file.
-Thank you!*
+If you see a package or project here that is no longer maintained or is not a good fit, please submit a pull request to improve this file.
+Thank you to all [contributors](https://github.com/yissachar/awesome-dart/graphs/contributors); you rock!

 ### Contents